 Plus, subscribe to our official companion email newsletter,

-Episodes are available for online viewing at the time of national broadcast, and available for 14 days.
-All six parts will also be available to binge with PBS Passport, an added member benefit, the night of the premiere.
-But no matter how you choose to watch, we’d strongly suggest having tissues handy!
+All six parts are available to watch with PBS Passport, an added member benefit.
+No matter how or when you choose to watch, we’d strongly suggest having tissues handy!
 Trust us, you’ll need them.

 A Powerhouse Cast Of All-Stars

 Many MASTERPIECE fans will recognize the star-studded, majorly talented cast of Les Misérables.
 Dominic West (Jean Valjean) stars in the hit series The Affair, and has previously been seen in The Wire and Colette (with Poldark’s Eleanor Tomlinson).
 David Oyelowo, who commands the screen as obsessive police officer Javert, could previously be seen in Selma as Dr. Martin Luther King Jr. Lily Collins, who breaks hearts as the tragically fated Fantine, won our hearts in Love, Rosie, and appeared in the award-winning The Blind Side.
 Stepping into the role of the “deeply unpleasant” and not-quite-maternal Madame Thénardier is Academy Award winner Olivia Colman (The Favourite, The Crown).

 Learn more about the cast and their noteworthy careers, in our Cast & Characters: Who’s Who roundup.

 Brought To Life By The Incomparable Andrew Davies